Day By Day

 We recommend that you take only what is necessary to enjoy your tour and leave the rest of your things at the hotel.

-- The original passport or document with which you booked the tour, the authorities on the Inca Trail and Machu Picchu are very strict and will not allow you to enter if you do not have them with you, you must bring an Original Passport or Identity Document, ID, Canet ISIS.
+• The original passport or document with which you booked the tour, the authorities on the Inca Trail and Machu Picchu are very strict and will not allow you to enter if you do not have them with you, you must bring an Original Passport or Identity Document, ID, Canet ISIS.
 The authorities do not accept any type of photocopy of the aforementioned documents.

-- A small 50 liter backpack that allows you to carry all the things you will take with you since your other belongings will be carried by your personal porter.
+• A small 50 liter backpack that allows you to carry all the things you will take with you since your other belongings will be carried by your personal porter.

-- A sleeping bag preferably at least 5 to 10 degrees below zero, this can be synthetic or feather, if you do not have one you can rent it from our office.
+• A sleeping bag preferably at least 5 to 10 degrees below zero, this can be synthetic or feather, if you do not have one you can rent it from our office.

-- Appropriate clothing for hiking, waterproof and comfortable shoes for long walks, shorts and long pants, dry fit sports shirts, rain jacket or rain jacket.
+• Appropriate clothing for hiking, waterproof and comfortable shoes for long walks, shorts and long pants, dry fit sports shirts, rain jacket or rain jacket.

-- Warm clothes to be used in the camp (We recommend cotton clothes that are very comfortable to sleep in, a hat and gloves for the cold.
+• Warm clothes to be used in the camp (We recommend cotton clothes that are very comfortable to sleep in, a hat and gloves for the cold.
 Walking socks, sandals to be used when you arrive at the camp, you should also take with you plastic bags so you can separate things in the backpack (clean, wet, dirty clothes and others).

-- A canteen with water for the first day of the trek.
+• A canteen with water for the first day of the trek.
 After lunch on the second day you will be provided with cold filtered, herbed water for your cantifloras.

-The use of a canteen is mandatory along the Inca Trail, the authorities will not allow the use or entry of plastic bottles - Personal hygiene items: a small towel, soap, toothpaste and toothbrush, toilet paper, hand sanitizer gel.
-These last two items are very important.
+The use of a canteen is mandatory along the Inca Trail, the authorities will not allow the use or entry of plastic bottles

-- Personal medications, within this list also includes muscle relaxants, pain tablets and blessed for scratches, blisters on the feet that can be generated after several hours of walking.
+• Personal medications, within this list also includes muscle relaxants, pain tablets and blessed for scratches, blisters on the feet that can be generated after several hours of walking.

-- Items to protect yourself from the sun and mosquitoes, a sunscreen, sunglasses, hat or caps for the sun and mosquito repellent.
+• Items to protect yourself from the sun and mosquitoes, a sunscreen, sunglasses, hat or caps for the sun and mosquito repellent.

-- Headlamp with batteries, extra battery for the camera (to be used every night in the camps, especially the last day, because we will wake up around 3:30am.
+• Headlamp with batteries, extra battery for the camera (to be used every night in the camps, especially the last day, because we will wake up around 3:30am.

-- Extra money in cash, for your personal expenses such as the first breakfast, lunch on the last day, those of the porters, cook, guide, and other eventualities.
+• Extra money in cash, for your personal expenses such as the first breakfast, lunch on the last day, those of the porters, cook, guide, and other eventualities.

 Why Us

-Is Inka Trail Backpacker a certified company?
+Are you a certified company?

-Travel with like-minded travelers:
+Travel with Like-Minded Adventurers:

-Our work with local Communities:
+Our Work with Local Communities:

 Travel Info